Canada Tax 101: What Is a W-8BEN Form?

 When Do You Need to Fill Out a W-8BEN Form?

-How Do I Fill Out Form W-8BEN in Canada?
+How to Fill Out Form W-8BEN in Canada

-Filling out Form W-8BEN is fairly straightforward.
+Filling out Form W-8BEN is fairly simple.
 Here’s what to expect:

 • Line 1: Name of individual who is the beneficial owner